6 Creating automatic analysis pipelines

 model_results <- run_linear_reg(processed_data)

-With this workflow, each function takes an input dataset and contains all the code to create the results into one output, like a figure in a paper.
-If you’ve taken the intermediate R course, you’ll notice that this function-oriented workflow is the workflow we covered.
-There are so many advantages to this type of workflow and is the reason many powerful R packages are designed around making use of this type workflow.
+If you’ve taken the intermediate R course, you’ll notice that this function-oriented workflow is the workflow we covered in that course.
+There are so many advantages to this type of workflow which is why many powerful R packages are designed around making use of this workflow.

 list(